saper13/Ephemeris/README.md

 Using checkbox you can enable:
 - aerodynamic drag force (Harris Priester model)
-- solar radiation pressure force
+- solar radiation pressure force (model takes into account eclipse and penumbra)

 The output lines are returned every 60 initial timesteps (e.g. if initial timestep is 60 s the results will be written for every hour) the result consists of: time (propagation starts 1.01.2016 at noon) and orbital elements, in such order and units as input data.